ChoiVadim/stylist_ai_be/docs/DOCKER.md

 The entrypoint script automatically:
 1. Initializes the database on startup
-2. Runs product migration if `zara_data_extended.json` exists and hasn't been migrated yet
+2. Runs product migration if `zara_data_output - zara_data_output.csv` exists and hasn't been migrated yet

 To manually run migrations: